zombienerd/YG-HoneyBot/readme.md

 CC-BY-SA-3.0 License.
 You may do as you wish with this code as long as you attribute it if you reupload in a publicly accessible location.

+Discord Honeypot Bot.
 A discord bot for banning anyone who types in a specified channel, deleted 7 days of message history, and logging it to a 2nd channel.
 This should not ban administrators or moderators that have banning ability.

 Get a discord bot token.
 Make sure it has admin rights for invites.
 Enable all Privileged intents Server Member & Message Content on the Bot tab.